albatroxx/albatroxx.github.io/_posts/2019-12-11-a-python-line-profiler.md

 ## Know Issues
 This has only been tested for compatability with Python 3.5+.
 I wholeheartedly intend to figure out a testing setup to allow me to test code against multiple python versions, but I also have an extremely long list of thing I intend to learn how to do, so we will see how that turns out.

-This is NOT fast.
+This is **NOT** fast.
 Some very basic benchmarking pegs it at 15-60 times slower than the code being profiled.
 That being said, you don't need to run the profile very often, and it is primarily intended for short-duration scripts.
 The two easiest workarounds are (a) select a small test case, and (b) use a different profile to target specific functions in bigger code-bases.

 I get odd results sometimes if I profile code in a subfolder (`line_profiler.py script.py` is fine, `line_profiler.py path/to/script.py` is sometimes not okay).

+There is very little in the way of error checking.
+If the script fails, it will likely fail spectacularly.
+I generally prefer this because it is (a) easy to code, and (b) alerts me to the fact that I have done something wrong.

 ```python